-After we established our offshore holding structure in August 2012, we obtained control over Shanghai Yueyee Network Information Technology Co., Ltd. (上海悦易网络信息技术有限公司), or Shanghai Yueyee, a company jointly established by Mr. Kerry Xuefeng Chen and Mr. Wenjun Sun in China in May 2010, by entering into a set of contractual arrangements between Shanghai Aihui, Shanghai Yueyee and the shareholders of Shanghai Yueyee in August 2012.
-The contractual arrangements were supplemented, amended or restated several times and the latest set of contractual arrangements consist of (i) the exclusive technology consulting and management service agreement and a supplement agreement allowing us to receive all economic benefits of Shanghai Yueyee, (ii) the business operation agreement allowing us to control the business operations and management of Shanghai Yueyee, (iii) the third amended and restated option purchase agreements granting us an option to acquire all equity interests of Shanghai Yueyee, (iv) the third amended and restated share pledge agreement pledging us all equity interests of Shanghai Yueyee, (iv) the third amended and restated shareholders under the contractual arrangements, (v) the voting proxy agreement granting us all rights as the shareholders of Shanghai Yueyee, (vi) the amended and restated powers of attorney executed by each of the shareholders of Shanghai Yueyee irrevocably delegating us the full power to act as shareholders of Shanghai Yueyee, and (vii) the spousal consent letters executed by each of the spouses of Mr. Kerry Xuefeng Chen and Mr. Wenjun Sun.
-Shanghai Yueyee is the primary entity through which we carry out our research and development activities and innovation and provide back office supports to our business operations.
+After we established our offshore holding structure in August 2012, we obtained control over Shanghai Wanwuxinsheng Environmental Protection Technology Group Co., Ltd., or Shanghai Wanwuxinsheng, a company jointly established by Mr. Kerry Xuefeng Chen and Mr. Wenjun Sun in China in May 2010 under the name of Shanghai Yueyee Network Information Technology Co., Ltd. (上海悦易网络信息技术有限公司), by entering into a set of contractual arrangements between Shanghai Aihui, Shanghai Wanwuxinsheng and the shareholders of Shanghai Wanwuxinsheng in August 2012.
+The contractual arrangements were supplemented, amended or restated several times and the latest set of contractual arrangements consist of (i) the exclusive technology consulting and management service agreement and a supplement agreement allowing us to receive all economic benefits of Shanghai Wanwuxinsheng, (ii) the business operation agreement allowing us to control the business operations and management of Shanghai Wanwuxinsheng, (iii) the third amended and restated option purchase agreements granting us an option to acquire all equity interests of Shanghai Wanwuxinsheng, (iv) the third amended and restated share pledge agreement pledging us all equity interests of Shanghai Wanwuxinsheng to guarantee the performance of obligations by Shanghai Wanwuxinsheng and its shareholders under the contractual arrangements, (v) the voting proxy agreement granting us all rights as the shareholders of Shanghai Wanwuxinsheng, (vi) the amended and restated powers of attorney executed by each of the shareholders of Shanghai Wanwuxinsheng irrevocably delegating us the full power to act as shareholders of Shanghai Wanwuxinsheng, and (vii) the spousal consent letters executed by each of the spouses of Mr. Kerry Xuefeng Chen and Mr. Wenjun Sun.
+Shanghai Wanwuxinsheng is the primary entity through which we carry out our research and development activities and innovation and provide back office supports to our business operations.

-Shanghai Yueyee further established in China (i) Shanghai Yueyi Network Information Technology Co., Ltd. (上海悦亿网络信息技术有限公司) in September 2015 and (ii) Changzhou Yueyi

-Network Information Technology Co., Ltd., or Changzhou Yueyi, in June 2017.
+Shanghai Wanwuxinsheng further established in China (i) Shanghai Yueyi Network Information Technology Co., Ltd. (上海悦亿 网络信息技术有限公司) in September 2015 and (ii) Changzhou Yueyi Network Information Technology Co., Ltd., or Changzhou Yueyi, in June 2017.
 Shanghai Yueyi mainly operates our own offline AHS stores in the AHS store network and our PJT and Paipai online marketplaces, as well as other innovative businesses.
 Changzhou Yueyi mainly engages in the collection of pre-owned consumer electronics sourced from JD Group's e-commerce platforms, our brand partners and distributor partners.